 If you are planning a trip to South Korea and want to travel outside of Seoul, you will likely be hopping aboard Korea’s national railway.
 Like almost everything in Korea, the trains are unbelievably convenient, reliable, and efficient.
-Here is a concise guide to the main types of trains in Korea, how to book tickets, and what to expect when you travel by train in Korea.
+Here is a concise guide to the main types of Korean trains, how to book tickets, and what to expect when you travel by train in Korea.
 It’s not nearly as scary as you might think after watching Train to Busan — I promise!

 Main Types of Trains in Korea